-Is IT-Innovate free?
+Is Innovate-IT free?
 What materials do we need?

 The only cost to clubs is the cost to purchase materials (if applicable) and transportation to/from IT-Showcase.
 Materials needed:

 - Starting in 2023, the required platform will be the Hummingbird Bit Premium Kit.
 We recommend having at least one robot per 10 students.

 - Supporting parts, cables, computers needed to build and/or program the robot.

 - Laptop or computer with internet access and ability to download software.
 We recommend one laptop/computer per student.

 - Laptop or computer with internet access.
 We recommend one laptop/computer per student.

 Innovate-IT is now a part of the Iowa STEM Scale-Up Program.
 If you would like to apply for funding through the STEM Scale-Up Program please visit their website.
 The application submission deadline is February 28, 2023, 6:00pm.
 PreK-12 cross-curricular educators, both in and out of the classroom, are eligible to apply, so long as they have undergone a criminal background check as a requirement of employment.
 Eligible applicant(s) include public and private school PreK-12 teachers, youth organization leaders, informal education professionals, home school associations and others who deliver STEM education programming.
 Every applicant must secure the commitment and signature of the institution’s lead administrator(s).

 *You do not need to apply through the STEM Scale-Up Program to participate in Innovate-IT.